sangoma/sangoma-sbc-provisioning/README.md

   # <favourite-editor> config.toml

-Provisioning is performed by calling the "run.sh" script, which runs all the steps required for initial configuration and registration on the EMS server.
+Provisioning is performed by calling the "configure.sh" script, which runs all the steps required for initial configuration and registration on the EMS server.

 Second step is to run the script - by default, calling it without any arguments will perform all the required steps automatically:

-  # ./run.sh
+  # ./configure.sh

 A few command line parameters are supported (shown below).

 ## Command line usage and options:

-  ./run.sh [provision-options] -- [request-options]
+  ./configure.sh [provision-options] -- [request-options]

   provisioning-options: